 - Want to do a wreck dive while you're there?
 Visit the Wreck of the Sayonara.

 Tips for Travellers / Travel Facts

-In Belize, additional liveaboards fees usually include gear rental (not covered), up to 175 USD per. person, per 7 day trip or USD 260 per 10 day trip, Nitrox is offered at an additional cost of approx. USD 100 per week - USD 150 per 10 day trip.
+In Belize, additional liveaboards fees usually include gear rental (not covered), up to 175 USD per. person, per 7 day trip or USD 260 per 10 days trip, Nitrox is offered at an additional cost of approx. USD 100 per week - USD 150 per 10 days trip.
 Every diver needs to purchase their own dive insurance.
 Alcoholic drinks and special gear such as torches may incur additional charges.
-A USD 95 port fee is also additional to the liveaboard packages, this includes cruising tax and park fee.
+A USD 95 port fee is also added to the liveaboard packages, this includes cruising tax and park fee.
 If you have any questions about extra fees in Belize, please contact us directly.
 Electricity voltage runs at 110 volts and the standard socket is North American style two-pin plug.

 Minimum logged dives of approx. 60 are required for some of the dive sites and check dives on Belize liveaboards are often held on the first day.

 The only recompression chamber in Belize is located on the north side of the airstrip in San Pedro.
 The chamber stands on Radio Frequency 14.4600 twenty-four hours a day.